 The science kits provide hands-on experiences for students in grades pre-K-6 and special education classrooms.
 The kits, which are delivered via the science courier service and replenished by the Science Center staff, provide enough materials for 30 students.
-They correlate to the New York State Science Core Curriculum Guides and the MST Learning Standards, Kits enable students to develop 21st Century Skills including Critical thinking and problem solving, Communication, Collaboration, and Creativity and innovation.
-Each Science Kit contains trade books, lessons-in-abag, and 24/7 access to related digital resources.
-The science kits further the goals and objectives of the New York State Learning Standards and prepare students for the science assessments.
-The Science Center provides replenishment materials at cost for the performance assessment kits required by New York state for students.
-Kits are being refocused with a greater focus on Inquiry Based Learning and the STEM Initiatives.
+They correlate to the New York State Science Core Curriculum Guides and the MST Learning Standards.
+Kits enable students to develop 21st Century Skills including critical thinking and problem solving, communication, collaboration, and creativity and innovation.
+Each Science Kit contains lessons-in-a-bag, 24/7 access to related digital resources and the ability to order classroom sets of related books.
+The